 Go wild at the Burning Man Festival, Nevada, USA

 Once a year in late August, fifty thousand people descend on a remote patch of desert in northwest Nevada to take part in the world’s ultimate counter-culture festival: Burning Man.
 With no big-name acts or programmed activities, the temporary residents of “Black Rock City” live by Burning Man rules: no commerce is allowed, and “Burners” must participate in the festivities in some way.
-Many construct huge, otherworldly sculptures, flashing with lights or flames, which contribute to the surreal atmosphere after dark, when the desert comes alive with all manner of surreal projections and anything-goes performances.
+Many construct huge, otherworldly sculptures, flashing with lights or flames, which contribute to the surreal atmosphere after dark when the desert comes alive with all manner of surreal projections and anything-goes performances.
 Some say the festival has become too popular in recent years, with luxury camping options and the like, but it's still one of the most unusual experiences to be found anywhere on the planet.

 Go white-water rafting on the Soča River, Slovenia